FAQs

 Your Top Questions, Answered

-Is an online will legally valid in Australia?
+Is an online Will legally valid in Australia?

-No. You can prepare a legally valid will without visiting a solicitor, provided it is correctly drafted and executed.
+No. You can prepare a legally valid Will without visiting a solicitor, provided it is correctly drafted and executed.
 Our guided process ensures your document follows required legal standards.

-Once properly signed and witnessed, your will becomes legally valid.
+Once properly signed and witnessed, your Will becomes legally valid.
 You will receive a secure PDF copy along with instructions for safe storage and guidance on informing your executor.